top of page

 Christian widow finding light after grief: Morning sun through clouds represents God's lifeline beyond the storm.

-You're not broken—you’re human and have been doing what you need to do to get through.
-But you are also exhausted from surviving.
-For some of us, it's time to look up and realize there are lifelines not just to live through it—but also to move beyond it.
+Whether you are exhausted from surviving, or have been trying to get back to land, it may be time to look up and realize there are lifelines not just to live through pain—but also to move beyond it.

 Survival mode is a God-given response designed to help you endure the unthinkable.
 It shields you in the short-term.
-But when we proceed to live the rest of our lives there, it can quietly become our prison:
+But living there ongoing becomes a prison:

 • You constantly brace for the next problem